veryacademy/DRF-Query-Challenge-0001-Scenario-A/README.md

 ---

 ## 🤔 Try It Yourself
-Write a query to return only the active products from this table.
+Write a Django query to return only the active products.

 ---

 ## 🔗 Next Steps
 1. 📌 **[Read the Setup Instructions](setup_instructions.md)** to get everything up and running.
 2. Implement your solution in **`views.py`** inside the provided **ViewSet**.
-4. You **do not** need to manually add a URL—the system will automatically detect the ViewSet.
+4. You **do not** need to manually add a URL—the system will automatically register the ViewSet.
 5. Open your browser and navigate to:
   👉 **[`http://localhost:8000/docs`](http://localhost:8000/docs)** to test your query.